andrevidela/Research-report/Thesis/Introduction.md

 intOrString False = ?hole2
 ```

-asking again what is in hole1 get us
+Asking again what is in hole1 get us

 ```haskell
 ------------